 In Joshua 2:8-11, Rahab declares that Israel will successfully take over the land of Jericho.
 The Israelites do not yet know this to be true, but her words bear weight and they carry her message back to Joshua.
 Rahab’s foretelling of the work of the Lord causes Joshua to move into action.
 Frymer-Kensky says it beautifully,

 “The first prophet after Moses to announce to Israel the paths of her history, Rahab becomes the first oracle of Israel’s destiny”.

 Rahab “foreshadowing the coming Savior”

 In Matthew 1 we read that one of Rahab’s descendants is Boaz, who marries the next woman listed in Christ’s lineage, Ruth.
-Their stories help to prepare the way for the coming Messiah.
+These stories prepare the way for the coming Messiah.

-Frymer-Kensky, Reading the Women of the Bible, pg.
-35
+Frymer-Kensky, pg.
+36, Reading the Women of the Bible